Pāṇini

+The historical facts of his life are unknown, except only what can be inferred from his works, and legends recorded long after.
+His most notable work, the Aṣṭādhyāyī, is conventionally taken to mark the start of Classical Sanskrit.
+His work formally codified Classical Sanskrit as a refined and standardized language, making use of a technical metalanguage consisting of a syntax, morphology, and lexicon, organised according to a series of meta-rules.

-Since the discovery and publication of his work Aṣṭādhyāyī by European scholars in the nineteenth century, Pāṇini has been considered the "first descriptive linguist", and even labelled as “the father of linguistics”.
-His approach to grammar was influential on such foundational linguists as Ferdinand de Saussure and Leonard Bloomfield.
+Since the exposure of European scholars to his Aṣṭādhyāyī in the nineteenth century, Pāṇini has been considered the "first descriptive linguist", and even labelled as "the father of linguistics".
+His approach to grammar influenced such foundational linguists as Ferdinand de Saussure and Leonard Bloomfield.